jding490/running-heartrate-analysis/README.md

 With the goal of keeping my future runs in Zone 2, I will predict my average heartrate during a run using start time, distance, elevation gain, and pace.
 This regression problem uses heartrate as the target variable because it is the most closely related metric to cardiovascular capability and aerobic fitness.
 At the time of prediction, I will have already decided what distance and pace to run at.
 I also will have a route and start time, so all four of my input variables will be known.

 ### Loss Function
-I will use Mean Squared Error (MSE) to evaluate model performance, which is the squared difference between actual and predict values.
+The data collected will be split into training and test sets with and 80:20 split.
+I will use the  Mean Squared Error (MSE) of the test set to evaluate model performance, which is the squared difference between actual and predicted values.
 MSE has the following characteristics:

 - High penalties for large errors, making it robust to outliers

 - Efficient model training due to differentiability

-- Standard for linear regression problems and widely used
+- Standard for linear regression problems and commonly used

 ---